Born: 28 March 1925, Hamburg, Germany.

 Blood Poisoning: when Mummy was young she suffered Blood Poisoning and told me she almost died.

-Mummy was anti Nazi - she hid and saved her Jewish boyfriend Lothar Besch, his best friend Bubi and Bubi's sister (I wished I knew their surnames Joachim Nave? see below.
-I was an idiot not to ask :(.
+Mummy was anti Nazi - she helped hide and save her Jewish boyfriend Lothar Besch, his best friend Bubi (Joachim Nave) and Bubi's sister (Sonja Nave).
+I was an utter idiot not persist in asking her about this time :(.
 Key WWII dates.

 Lothar Besch (Jewish) was born 25 December 1922 in Dresden, Saxony, Germany.
 I am not quiet sure where Mummy met Lothar Besch - either in Hamburg or Berlin?
 1942 January - "The Final Solution": at The Wannsee Conference, Berlin, the SS (the elite guard of the Nazi state) and German government agencies discussed and coordinated the implementation of the "Final Solution" - the genocide of Jews / "murdering every last Jew in the German grasp" during World War II.

 Between 1933 and 1939 - Berlin's Jewish population fell from 160,000 (Berlin's Jewish community was the largest in Germany) to about 80,000 people.